Good and Bad Passwords How-To

 into.
 Some of the information commonly used to create poor

 passwords is in public records such as phone books.
-Sometimes the
+In the past

-company's web site has an employee list that provides some of
+a company web site may have had an employee list with some of

-this information.
+this information; these are now very rare.
 That which isn't listed somewhere publicly

 accessible, can often be gathered with a social engineering